 They still do, but authentic leaders do not let others belittle them into being someone they are not.

 Genuineness is at the heart of this leadership style.
-Being ethical and having a strict moral perspective on decision-making is also key.
+Being ethical and having a strictly moral perspective on decision-making is also key.

-This simply means that genuine leaders are us comprising when it comes to respecting their core values.
+This simply means that genuine leaders are comprising when it comes to respecting their core values.

 These core leadership values define them as a person, and it also defines how they are as a leader.